McPherson County Courthouse (Kansas)

-The McPherson County Courthouse in McPherson, Kansas is an historic three-story courthouse that was built in 1893.
+The McPherson County Courthouse in McPherson, Kansas is a historic three-story courthouse that was built in 1893.
 It was added to the National Historic Register in 1976.

 It was designed by architect John G. Haskell.
 The building was built in 1893.

 It is Richardsonian Romanesque in style and is built of Cottonwood Limestone from quarries near Strong City in Chase County.
 It is 104 ft by 71 ft in plan.
 It has a square central bell and clock tower which rises to 105 ft.
 The main entrance of the courthouse is in the base of the tower and features a Syrian arch.